bob1113/2021-spring-computer-network-final-project/README.md

 ## About the project

 Tis is a number guessing game based on TCP socket.
-The server side allows clients to guess a number between 0 to 999, and replies a guessing result, onthe other hand, the client side can access the server, guess a number, and read the result replied by the server.
+The server side allows clients to guess a number between 0 to 999, and replies a guessing result, on the other hand, the client side can access the server, guess a number, and read the result replied by the server.
 Since this project is implemented by Windows Sockets API, it can only run on Windows system, but one shall be able to modify it into a Linux/Unix system version easily.

 ### Built with